luraess/geo-hpc-course/README.md

 ```
 Note that typing `;` in the [Julia REPL] permits you to execute shell commands (like `cd ..`).

-For optimal performance (like measuring T_eff), it is more optimal to run Julia as executable from the shell directly, using the optimisation flag `-O3` and disabling bound checking `--check-bounds=no` as following:
+For optimal performance (like measuring T_eff) and for running Julia MPI, run Julia as executable from the shell directly, using the optimisation flag `-O3` and disabling bound checking `--check-bounds=no` as following:
 ```sh
 $ julia --project -O3 --check-bounds=no <my_script>.jl
 ```